 There are many ways to make rye bread & this is a classic Finnish version of rye sourdough baking (hapanleipä in Finnish).
 The starter is used to bake two rye loaves so if you’re planning to make just one loaf, scale the starter portions down accordingly.
 You are all set to bake with the 1940s rye sourdough recipe after making the rye starter.

-Making the rye starter has a runny porridge-like texture & it takes approximately 24 hours to get one ready.
+Making the rye starter has a runny porridge-like appearance & it takes approximately 24 hours to get one ready.
+Minimum.
 Your timeline may differ from this depending on the room temperature where the starter is kept.
 Use my timeline as a reference.
-All of the starter is to make the bread, no need to discard.
+All of the starter is used to make the bread, no need to discard.

 Checklist for ingredients & tools to make rye starter